ESMValGroup/ESMValTool/doc/sphinx/source/community/detailed_release_procedure.rst

 Appendix
 ========

+Here you can find a list of useful files:
-Formatted list of current recipes (as of v2.7.0) to be used with Markdown entries:
+- Formatted list of current recipes (as of v2.7.0) to be used with Markdown entries (on DKRZ/Lvante) at `/home/b/b382109/Tool_Release_270_Scripts/all_recipes.md` or in the draft Pull Request